AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 - [FreeOTP (Android)](https://play.google.com/store/apps/details?id=org.fedorahosted.freeotp)
 - [GAuth Authenticator (Firefox OS, desktop, others)](https://github.com/gbraad-apps/gauth)

-Instructions for installing the authenticator application and enabling TFA are available on the _Account settings_ page in the Cloud Console.
+Instructions for installing the authenticator application and enabling TFA are available on the _Account settings_ page in the [!DNL Cloud Console].

 **To enable TFA on your user account**: